Skip to content

 4. Resolution that ends the administrative process.

-• Minor infractions: prescribe in 6 months.
+• Minor infraction (report filed late or badly completed): prescribes in 6 months.

 These are the scenarios we see most often among accommodations that contact us after receiving a notice: